sergeyrar/chat/README.md

 Issues:
 1- No lock for protected access to mutual thread variable buf_len - and still somehow works.
-2- Output gets scrumbled - need to figure out why.
+2- Output gets scrumbled - need to figure out why - fixed.